Architecture Program Accreditation

 If my overseas qualification is assessed as not suitable for the occupation architect for migration purposes, will AACA advise me how I can upgrade my qualifications to be able to meet the requirements?

 Assessment of Overseas Qualifications is a two-stage process.
-Stage One – Provisional Assessment: based on academic qualifications obtained by coursework.
-Stage Two – Final Assessment: a detailed assessment of applicants’ experience gained through academic or professional practice.
+Stage One – Provisional Assessment is a desk based assessment on academic qualifications obtained by coursework.
+Once resident in Australia and regardless of the outcome of the Stage 1 Assessment applicants can apply for Stage 2.
+Stage Two – Final Assessment is a detailed assessment of applicants’ experience gained through academic or professional practice.
 If unsuccessful in Stage Two, advice is provided on areas of deficiencies.

 I had a Provisional Assessment a few years ago but my qualifications were found to be not suitable.
 Now that I have more experience I’d like to apply again.

-If you are resident in Australia and have completed a Provisional Assessment you may be eligible to undertake Overseas Qualifications Assessment Stage 2 – Final Assessment.
+If you are resident in Australia and have completed a Provisional Assessment regardless of the outcome you should undertake Overseas Qualifications Assessment Stage 2 – Final Assessment.
+In the portfolio required for this assessment you may provide through academic or professional practice.

 I’d like to have my qualifications assessed but am waiting for my university to provide one of the required documents.
-Can I submit my application now and send the remaining document later?
+Can I submit my application now and send the remaining documents later?

 Applications must be complete when submitted, with all supporting documents in the required format.
-Clear instructions about documentation is provided in the Explanatory Notes which accompany AACA’s application forms.
+See here.

 How long is my skills assessment valid for?